 6. Watch Funny Videos

 Yes, you read right.
-Research from the National University of Singapore found that surfing the Web gives you a quick respite from work and can increase your productivity for longer amounts of time.
+Surfing the Web gives you a quick respite from work and can increase your productivity for longer amounts of time.
 Bring on the cat videos.

 7. Track Your Health and Fitness